9:30am on Sunday 22nd September 2019

-After careful consideration with the local council NEW for 2018 Marine Drive will be fully closed to runners on the day, which should make for a much more runner friendly route with beautiful views across Southport Beach.
-The remainder of the course will be ran on totally closed traffic free roads over 10k starting and finishing in Princess Park, Southport.
+Marine Drive will once again be fully closed to runners on the day, which makes for a much more runner friendly route with beautiful views across Southport Beach.
+The remainder of the course will be ran around Marine Lake over 10k starting and finishing in Princess Park, Southport.

 The two lap course is ran on smooth tarmac through and around the pier.
 Flat and fast with only gentle undulation, this course promises fast times for club and fun runners alike.
-Taking in the famous Southport Pier, which is not only Britain’s oldest iron pier but the second longest, the route runs around the Marine Lake, taking in the Theatre and Convention Centre, Marine Lake Promenade, Ocean Plaza and Southport Model Railway.
+Taking in the famous Southport Pier, which is not only Britain’s oldest iron pier but the second longest.
+The pier itself is a hub of activities, with a retro arcade to enjoy post race as well as taking in spectacular views across the Marine Lake and beach.
+The route runs around the Marine Lake, taking in the Theatre and Convention Centre, Marine Lake Promenade, Ocean Plaza and Southport Model Railway.

 Following our successful inaugural events, Run North West continues to offer you the chance to run new and varied courses, whilst answering the demand for more choice in quality, value for money races, offering the very best possible on the day experience.

-Why not enjoy a day out to the seaside today and take part in the 2018 Southport Seaside 10k.
+Why not enjoy a day out to the seaside today and take in some of the charm of this popular and iconic seaside resort.

 Located on the Sefton coast, Southport is easy to reach from all over the North West.
 Close to Liverpool, Manchester and Preston, Southport is a picturesque coastal town and the perfect location for a seaside 10k event.
 Southport is surrounded by natural beauty, making it a great place to visit.